 LEVEL OF DIFFICULTY: No previous experience is needed to complete this family trip.
 You will be hiking in varied terrain and weather conditions.

 WEATHER: Due to high elevations, temperatures in the summer months fluctuate from 35° F to 95° F. Temperatures often change quickly.

-ACCOMMODATIONS: At night, you will sleep in 4 person tents with 3-4 other people (other arrangements can be made).
+ACCOMMODATIONS: At night, you will sleep in 4-person tents with 2-3 other people (other arrangements can be made).
 Bathroom facilities at the campground have flush toilets and running water.
 Showers available for a small fee a short drive away.

 MEALS: The food we bring is plentiful, nutritious, and family friendly.
 You can expect hearty breakfasts served with fresh coffee, trail lunches, a variety of snacks, and delicious dinners with dessert.
 If you have special dietary restrictions, be sure to list them on your registration.

-EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group equipment.
+EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
 You will be assigned the same gear for the duration of your trip and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
-Wilderness Inquiry can usually arrange for you to borrow most items.A note about the itinerary: Our trips are real adventures in the outdoors.
-While we'll make every effort to follow the itinerary listed here, elements may change due to weather or reasons beyond our control.
+Wilderness Inquiry can usually arrange for you to borrow most items.

 Frequently Asked Questions: